msys2/msys2.github.io/web/index.md

 2. Run the installer.
 Installing MSYS2 requires 64 bit Windows 10 (1809+) or newer.

-3. Enter your desired **Installation Folder** (short ASCII-only path on a NTFS volume, no accents, no spaces, no symlinks, no subst or network drives, no FAT).
+3. Enter your desired **Installation Folder** (We recommend using the default, see [installation folder recommendations](./docs/installer.md#what-are-the-installation-folder-recommendations) for more information).

     ![Second screen of MSYS2 installation](images/install-2-path.png#gh-light-mode-only)
     ![Second screen of MSYS2 installation](images/install-2-path-dark.png#gh-dark-mode-only)